 A new builtin helps users manage their sparse-checkout files.
 A new "cone mode" improves performance for a common pattern type.
 Git v2.25.0

-Create new `feature.*` config options that group other config options together.
+config options that group other config options together.
 Provides recommendations for users who do not want to read every config setting.
-Git v2.24.0

 Speeds up